About

 Can I apply again if my application was canceled for taking more than 30 days to complete it?

-Yes, if your application was canceled, you can re-apply by visiting the California Mortgage Relief Program website and clicking the “Apply Here” button.
-Funds are held for 30 days once a homeowner begins their application or until the application is completed.
-After 30 days the funds are released back into the pool for new applicants.
+Yes, if your application was canceled, you can re-apply by visiting the California Mortgage Relief Program website and clicking the “Apply Now” button.

 Is there a paper application I can fill out and mail in?